KDE/digikam-doc/supported_materials/movie_formats.rst

 Many digital cameras support taking of short movie clips.
 These clips are usually stored in AVI, MOV, or MP4 format. digiKam understands metadata from these formats and will generate thumbnails for the movie files.

 However, digiKam is not a movie editing application and it does not have any built-in movie editing capabilities.
 If you double click on a movie file digiKam you can preview video or choose a dedicated viewing / editing application through your desktop settings.
+Viewing your movie files while a slideshow is also supported.

 Video Formats
 -------------